MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 Kusto entities are referenced in a query by name.
 Valid entity names include *databases*, *tables*, *columns*, and stored functions. *Clusters* can't be referenced by their names.

 An entity's name is unique to the entity type in the context of its container.
-For example, two tables in the same database can't have the same name, but a database and a table can have the same name because they are different entity types.
+For example, two tables in the same database can't have the same name, but a database and a table can have the same name because they're different entity types.
 Similarly, a table and a stored function may have the same name.

 > [!NOTE]
 > Entity names that are also reflected as an [Azure resource](/azure/templates/microsoft.kusto/allversions) also follow the [ARM reserve words rules](/azure/azure-resource-manager/troubleshooting/error-reserved-resource-name).